papampi/braiins-os/README.md

 # it can boot from SD card without connecting a hardware jumper if compatible U-Boot is used
 $ ./bb.py deploy local_sd:/mnt/mmc0 --mac 00:0A:35:FF:FF:01 --uenv sd_boot

-# create recovery SD card which boot from SD and do NAND factory reset using images stored on this SD
+# create recovery SD card which boots from SD and performs NAND factory reset using images stored on this SD
 $ ./bb.py deploy local_sd_recovery:/mnt/mmc0 --mac 00:0A:35:FF:FF:01 --uenv sd_boot factory_reset sd_images

-# create special SD card only with 'uEnv.txt' which do factory reset when it is inserted in a miner
+# create special SD card only with 'uEnv.txt' which performs factory reset when it is inserted in a miner
 $ ./bb.py deploy local_sd_config:/mnt/mmc0 --uenv factory_reset
 ```

 ### uEnv

 When the U-Boot finds inserted SD card it tries to load a file *uEnv.txt* from its first partition formatted with FAT
 file system.
-There are stored environment variables which can alter U-Boot behaviour during boot process.
-There exists
+There are environment variables which can alter U-Boot behaviour during boot process.
+There are
-standard U-Boot variables (e.g. ethaddr) and some are provided by braiins/LEDE firmware.
+standard U-Boot variables (e.g. ethaddr) and some additional ones are provided by braiins/LEDE firmware.
 Configuration of these
 variables can be done in the braiins build system YAML file in *uenv* section.
-These parameters can be also passed by
+These parameters can also be passed by
 command line argument *--uenv*.
 The following list shows all supported settings:

 * *mac* - set miner MAC address (generates *ethaddr* variable)
-* *factory_reset* - when SD has enabled this variable and is inserted to a miner then miner do factory reset
+* *factory_reset* - when SD has this variable enabled and is inserted into the miner, the miner performs factory reset
-* *sd_images* - use for factory reset images from SD (it must be enabled also *factory_reset*)
+* *sd_images* - used for factory reset images from SD (*factory_reset* must also be enabled )
 * *sd_boot* - boot kernel image from SD (the U-Boot is still booted from the NAND)

 The *sd_boot* requires compatible and functional U-Boot on NAND.
-When the NAND is corrupted then it may not work and a
+When the NAND is corrupted it may not work.
+In
-HW jumper must be used for a miner control board reconfiguration.
-There must be connected *J2* pins to change boot mode
+that case a HW jumper must be used for a miner control board reconfiguration.
+The *J2* pins must be bridged on
-to SD card.
+G9/G19 boards to change boot mode to SD card.

 ### Default Pool